PinScope transforms hardware validation with AI-powered precision, eliminating critical errors before they become costly manufacturing mistakes.

 Even minor configuration errors can lead to significant project delays, with 78% of hardware engineers reporting at least one design oversight in the past year.

-Each board revision extends project timelines by 15-20% and increases development costs by up to 25%, significantly impacting time-to-market.
+Each PCB board revision extends project timelines by 15-20% and increases manufacturing costs by up to 25%, significantly impacting time-to-market.

-PinScope's AI processes thousands of pages of technical documentation in seconds, extracting critical design requirements with 99.7% accuracy.
+PinScope's AI processes thousands of pages of component datasheets and technical specifications in seconds, extracting critical hardware design requirements with high accuracy.

-Our engine validates every component against manufacturer specifications, identifying up to 95% more potential issues than manual review processes.
+Our engine validates every component against manufacturer datasheets and specifications, identifying up to 95% more potential issues than manual review processes.

-Reduce validation time by up to 80% and eliminate costly respins, allowing teams to focus on innovation rather than troubleshooting.
+Reduce validation time by up to 80% and eliminate costly respins, allowing engineering teams to focus on innovation rather than troubleshooting design errors.

 Powerful validation that's incredibly simple to use